-Whilst iPhones and iPads get more and more powerful, enabling users to work with more demanding sites, apps and other software, there is often that frustrating aspect of having to deal with a hastily depleting battery life: as soon as your open an app.
+Whilst iPhones and iPads get more and more powerful, enabling users to work with more demanding sites, apps and other software, there is often that frustrating aspect of having to deal with a hastily depleting battery life: as soon as you open an app.

 Playing any game that requires internet access and battery life can see your frustration levels grow.
-It’s something that tends to occur at the very time when we need our phones the most and even though developers are working hard on the problem of retaining battery life to keep things running for longer before our next charge, here are a few tips on how best to save your all-important battery life.
+It’s something that tends to occur at the very time when we need our phones the most and even though developers are working hard on the problem of retaining battery life to keep things running for long before our next charge, here are a few tips on how best to save your all-important battery life.

 DO NOT DISTURB

 If there are times during the day when you don’t intend to or simply can’t use your phone there’s very little point having it on.
-However you don’t need to switch the entire device off just to preserve battery life simply set it to ‘do not disturb’.
-Better still you can set it to ‘airplane mode’ and your phone will instantly stop network, Bluetooth and Wi-Fi based connections.
+However, you don’t need to switch the entire device off just to preserve battery life simply set it to ‘do not disturb’.
+Better still you can set it to ‘airplane mode’ and your phone will instantly stop network, Bluetooth and Wi-Fi-based connections.
 A great feature if you’re heading to bed or are unable to use your phone at work, saving you plenty of battery life to use later on.

-If you simply have to have a background or image-based backdrop on your phone try to pick one that’s darkly coloured or even choose completely blacked out wallpaper.
+If you simply have to have a background or image-based backdrop on your phone try to pick one that’s darkly colored or even choose completely blacked out wallpaper.
 On a device that uses an AMOLED screen, only the coloured pixels will be lit requiring less power to light them.

 Shortening your screen timeout can drastically help save battery life on your mobile device.
 If you look at your phone for just a few seconds to check for notifications or other updates then slip it back in your pocket without locking the screen again, an overly long timeout will simply waste your battery.